 Right to contact the Independent Mental Health Advocacy service (IMHA)

-Patients can get help from an IMHA and solicitor at the same time.
+You can get help from an IMHA and solicitor at the same time.

 Frequently asked questions.

-The County Court can appoint someone as nearest relative (NR) if the patient does not have one.
-The patient can nominate someone they would like to be the NR.
-However it will be up to the court to decide who the most suitable person is.
+The County Court can appoint an NR if you don’t have one.
+You can say who you would like to be your NR.
+But the court will decide who the most suitable person is.
 The AMHP can apply to County Court if:

 Does everyone have a nearest relative?

-No. People who are in hospital under section because they have been in contact with the police or courts may not be able to have a NR.
-These sections are called forensic sections.
-The following people will not have a NR as defined by the Mental Health Act:
+If you are detained in hospital under the Mental Health Act because you have been in contact with the police or courts, you may not be able to have a nearest relative.
+These sections of the Mental Health Act are called

-- patients remanded to hospital by the courts under sections 35 or 36,
+- patients remanded to hospital by the courts under sections 35 or 36, and

 - patients subject to interim hospital orders under section 38, and

-- restricted patients
+- restricted patients.

 Restricted patients have extra restrictions given to them because they may be a risk to the public.
 These restrictions include:

 - permission for community leave,